Alcohol Use Disorder (AUD) In Ohio | What Is AUD?

 - you drink despite understanding that it is harming your mental or physical health

-- because of tolerance, you have to drink more than you used to
+- because of a high alcohol tolerance, you have to drink more than you used to

 - you’ve participated in risky behavior while drunk, including high-risk sex, fighting, or drunk driving